AmazingAmpharos/OoT-Randomizer/README.md

   * Randomize entrances/loading zones
   * Entrances are connected bidirectionally, and only shuffled with other entrances of the same pool
   * Ability to randomize entrances (loading zones) among multiple pools:
-    * `Dungeons Onlys`: All Dungeons except Ganon's Castle
+    * `Dungeons Only`: All Dungeons except Ganon's Castle
     * `Simple Indoors`: Dungeons; as well as Houses, Great Fairies, all Open and Hidden Grottos (including small Fairy Fountains and the Lost Woods Stage), and Graves.
     * `All Indoors`: Dungeons and Simple Indoors, as well as Link’s House, the Temple of Time, the Windmill, and Dampe’s Grave.
     * `All Indoors & Overworld Entrances`: Almost all loading zones connecting overworld areas, including Owls